snodecoder/IntuneCD-AzureDevOps-Template/prod-restore/Restore-Instructions.md

 # Restore Instructions

-Follow these steps to restore a file:
+Follow these steps carefully to ensure a smooth restoration process:

 1. **Create a New Branch**
     - Start by creating a new branch from the `main` branch.
 This ensures your changes are isolated.

 2. **Locate the File to Restore**
-    - Use the **Timeline** feature in VSCode to find the historic version of the file that contains the settings you want to restore.
+    - Use the **Timeline** feature in VSCode to find the historic version of the file in `prod-backup` that contains the settings you want to restore.

 3. **Place the File in `prod-restore`**
     - Copy the file to the corresponding `prod-restore` subfolder.
 Ensure it is placed in the same location as it was saved in `prod-backup`.